haron/grafana-migrator/README.md

 ## Tested Versions of Grafana

-This code has been explicity tested with databases from Grafana 5.1.3 and 6.1.6.
+This code has been explicity tested with databases from Grafana 6.3.5.
 Other versions may or may not work without modification.

 ## Prerequisites